cdd6689/-FIN-SP500-DJI-tracking-portoflios/README.md

-# Finance_HW_1

-Derrick Hung, Dandi Chen, Puja Subramaniam
+# Building S&P 500 and Dow Jows Index tracking portfolios

-This repo contains the data for S&P 500 and DJIA from online database and two ETF/Mutual fund that tracks S&P and DJIA.
+This project contains the data for S&P 500 and DJIA from CRSP database and two portfolios that tracks S&P 500 and DJIA.